Twitter says it could turn first-ever profit, shares surge

 The social media company has struggled to convert its appeal among celebrities and public figures such as U.S. President Donald Trump to attract users and advertisers amid fierce competition from Facebook Inc

 Revenue from data licensing and other sources in the third quarter was $87 million, Twitter said, up 22 percent from a year earlier.
 That helped cushion an 8 percent decrease in advertising revenue.

-Twitter said it signed a "significant number" of enterprise deals in the third quarter, which would help stabilise its revenue flow.
-It did not name the companies it had inked deals with.
+Twitter said it signed a "significant number" of enterprise deals in the third quarter, which would help stabilize its revenue flow.
+The company did not name the companies it had inked deals with.

 Twitter reported quarterly revenue of $590 million, down 4 percent from a year earlier, attributing much of the decrease to a previously announced decision to wind down its TellApart advertising product.

 Analysts on average had expected revenue of $587 million, according to Thomson Reuters I/B/E/S.